Waterfall project management methodology, phases, and guide

 Consistent documentation makes it easy to backtrack

-When you implement the waterfall project management process, you’re creating documentation every step of the way.
-This can be beneficial—if your team needs to backtrack your processes, you can easily find mistakes.
-It's also great for creating repeatable processes for new team members, as mentioned earlier.
+When you implement waterfall project management, you're creating documentation every step of the way.
+If your team needs to backtrack, you can easily find mistakes.
+It's also great for creating repeatable processes for new team members.

 Tracking progress is easy